shafiq-abdulrahman/shafiq-abdulrahman.github.io/_pages/about.md

 {% raw %}
 <script>
 document.addEventListener("DOMContentLoaded", function() {
-  const text = "Hi, Welcome to my website!";
+  const text = "Hi, Welcome to my website!
+Thanks for stopping by — you can scroll down to see more 😄";
   const el = document.getElementById("typewriter");
   let i = 0;